 We make the journey out to west Tibet where, on the full moon, we will start a three day kora around Mount Kailash, believed to be the centre of the universe in Tibetan cosmology.
 This is an epic pilgrimage journey of a lifetime.

 High altitude sickness is not uncommon for those who embark on a journey up into the thinner layers of oxygen in the Himalayas.
 The main thing to do throughout the journey is to hydrate plenty, and making sure to have at least three warm and nutritious meals in a day.
 This helps the body adapt to the lesser intake of oxygen.
+We will be bringing extra oxygen all throughout our journey through the Tibetan plateau in case it will be needed.
+To learn more about how to stay healthy on a big trip, especially into higher altitude, read this blog here.

 Going on a pilgrimage journey across Tibet is no small feat.
 We recommend spending some time before going to really reflect on the reasons for why you would like to join.
 Visiting sacred sites where meditators have engaged in practices of mindfulness, wisdom and compassion for centuries can be quite a powerful experience.
 Whether you are a Buddhist practitioner or not, keeping an open and curious mind will enrich the experience considerably.
 The intention behind our journeys is very much to immerse ourselves into the cultures, traditions, philosophy and history of the Himalayas.